davidtpeterson/blog/MakingARemoteFriendlyTeam.md

 If you are attending from your desk in an open workspace or a busy coffee shop, be sure your microphone has active noise cancelling so the extra noise doesn't leak through.

-Always join meetings muted and only un-mute when you're talking.
+*Always join meetings muted and only un-mute when you're talking.*
-This will keep background noise from interrupting when you're not talking (or at least keep your coworkers ears in tact when you sneeze into the mic).
+This will keep background noise from interrupting when you're not talking (or at least keep your coworkers ears intact when you sneeze into the mic).

 #### Screen Shares.